 What Are Practical Tips On How To Measure 100 Grams Without A Scale?

 Use volume measurements and common household references to estimate weight.
 For dry ingredients, level off measuring cups or spoons for accuracy.
 Softened butter is easier to measure by tablespoons.
-Familiarize yourself with typical ingredient densities for better results.
+Familiarize yourself with common ingredient densities for better results.

 Is It Accurate To Use Volume Conversion For How To Measure 100 Grams Without A Scale?